openforcefield/openff-evaluator/docs/storagebackend.rst

     found_data = backend.query(substance_query)

-here ``found_data`` will be a list of tuples, where the first item in each tuple is the unique key of the found data object, the second item is the data object itself, and the final object is the file path to the ancillary data directory (or :py:class:`None` if none is present).
+The returned ``found_data`` will be a dictionary with keys of tuples and values as lists of tuples.
+Each key will be a tuple of the values which were matched, for example the matched thermodynamic state, or the matched substance.
+For each value tuple in the tuple list, the first item in the tuple is the unique key of the found data object, the second item is the data object itself, and the final object is the file path to the ancillary data directory (or :py:class:`None` if none is present).

 See the :doc:`dataclasses` page for more information about the available data classes, queries and their details.